orizens/angular-es6-styleguide/README.md

 ```

 #### src/core/components
-This directory includes system wide **dumb components**.
+This directory includes system wide **DUMB components**.
 A Dumb Component gets data and fire events.
 It is communicating only through events.
 This is example:
 ```javascript
 <dropdown items="vm.presets" on-select="vm.handlePresetSelect(item, index)"></dropdown>